 They broke up several years ago and she had not given anyone consent to put them online.

 Within a week of her becoming aware of the videos appearing on Pornhub, they were taken down.

-She also went to the police.
+Sophie went to the police.
 To date, no-one has been charged.

 'The effect on my family'